ucb-bar/chipyard/docs/Chipyard-Basics/Configs-Parameters-Mixins.rst

 graphs, for example).

 The naming convention for an additive mixin or trait is ``CanHave<YourMixin>``.
-This is shown in the ``Top`` class where things such as ``CanHavePeripherySerial`` connect a RTL component to a bus and expose signals to the top-level.
+This is shown in the ``Top`` class where things such as ``CanHavePeripheryTLSerial`` connect a RTL component to a bus and expose signals to the top-level.

 Additional References
 ---------------------------